 Most babies are back to their birth weight by 10 days of age and gain between 4–8 ounces a week during the remainder of the first three months.
 It is important to remember that every baby is different and some will gain more slowly than others.
 Unless there are other signs of illness, slow weight gain alone is usually not a cause for concern.
 If you are worried about your baby’s weight, talk with your baby’s health care provider.

-7. “A lot of breastfed babies will need formula supplements.”
+7. “A lot of breastfed babies will need supplements.”

 Although 9-in-10 mothers initiate breastfeeding, less than 2-in-10 breastfeed exclusively for six months (as recommended by health care organizations worldwide).
-Despite compelling evidence of the benefits of exclusive breastfeeding, work/school demands, illness of mom/baby, pain, and low milk supply are among the many reasons mothers cite for giving formula supplements.
-The fact is, most mothers are able to breastfeed their babies exclusively.
+Despite compelling evidence of the benefits of exclusive breastfeeding, work and school demands, illness of mom or baby, pain, and low milk supply are among the many reasons mothers cite for giving formula supplements.
+The fact is, most mothers are able to breastfeed their babies exclusively and the supposed need for supplements is just a breastfeeding myth.
 Although formula supplements are widely used, their use is seldom medically indicated.
 If a mother or baby is unable to breastfeed, a mother’s own milk (MOM) in a bottle is the next best option, followed by donor milk.

 If these options are not viable, artificial infant formula can be used.
 However, mothers are urged to talk with their baby’s health care provider before offering formula supplements, so that, together, you can develop a feeding plan that best meets your needs and the needs of your baby.